FUEL GENERATORS AS INTEGRATED

 Whatever brand or size generator you are considering, we recommend that

-you purchase a low speed 1800 rpm generator vs. a 3600 rpm unit because it
+you purchase a low-speed 1800 rpm generator vs. a 3600 rpm unit because it

 will last longer.
-A remote 2-wire start capability is a plus if you would
+A remote 2-wire start capability is a plus if you want your inverter system to automatically start your generator if the

 battery voltage is low or if a large AC load kicks on.
 Fuel choice depends

 on what is readily available and least expensive at your site.
-Diesel
+Diesel fueled generators typically last longer than gasoline, NG, or LP fueled

-gunking up if it is stored for a long period of time.
+units, but they are much dirtier, and you need to worry about the fuel gunking up if it is stored for a long period of time.
 A lot of our

 customers go with LP fueled generators because they have other heating

-loads that require LP and it makes sense to go with one fuel for all your
+loads that require LP, and it makes sense to go with one fuel for all your

 needs instead of two or more.
 We don’t sell generators so we don’t